-We are one of the world's largest online travel companies; however, our consolidated annual revenue in 2022 of nearly \$1.5 billion represents less than one percent of total worldwide travel spending, which highlights the potential size of our global market opportunity.
-Phocuswright, an independent travel, tourism and hospitality research firm, estimated global travel spending, exclusive of experiences and dining, at approximately \$1.6 trillion in 2020 prior to the onset of COVID-19.
-In December 2022 Phocuswright estimated global travel spending will reach approximately \$1.4 trillion by 2024, with an expected increasing share booked through online channels each year.
+We are one of the world's largest online travel companies and our consolidated annual revenue in 2023 represents a small fraction of total worldwide travel spending, which highlights the potential size of our global market opportunity.
+Phocuswright, an independent travel, tourism and hospitality research firm, estimated global travel spending, exclusive of experiences, short-term vacation rentals, and dining, at approximately \$1.6 trillion in 2020 prior to the onset of COVID-19.
+Phocuswright estimates global travel spending will reach approximately \$1.7 trillion by 2026, with an expected increasing share booked through online channels each year.

-We believe that we are a compelling leader in the global experiences industry and well positioned to capture increased share in a large and growing market that is estimated to reach more than \$275 billion by 2025 according to Arival's October 2022 report (the "Arival Report"), a leading research provider on the in-destination experiences industry.
+We believe that we are a compelling leader in the global experiences industry and well positioned to capture increased share in a large and growing market that is estimated to reach approximately \$280 billion by 2025 according to Arival's October 2022 report (the "Arival Report"), a leading research provider on the in-destination experiences industry.
 Moreover, we believe we are poised to benefit from increased online adoption in the global experiences industry.
-While online penetration in experiences remains nearly a third below other major travel categories, such as hotel accommodations, the anticipated total size of the online experiences market will continue to expand, and is expected to surpass pre-pandemic levels by 2023, according to the Arival Report, as travelers become increasingly more comfortable making last-minute bookings online, operators continue to shift online in order to more efficiently adhere to evolving pandemic regulations, and international travel returns.
-In addition, OTAs are the fastest growing channel in the travel experiences market and are expected to undergo significant growth going forward, with the OTA channel expected to experience a compounded annual growth rate ("CAGR") of 62% from 2020 to 2025 according to the Arival Report.
+While online penetration in experiences remains nearly a third below other major travel categories, such as hotel accommodations, the anticipated total size of the online experiences market will continue to grow according to the Arival Report as travelers become increasingly aware of the category online and operators continue to shift their business online.
+In addition, OTAs are the fastest growing channel in the travel experiences market and are expected to undergo significant growth going forward, with the OTA channel expected to experience a compounded annual growth rate ("CAGR") of 37% from 2022 to 2025 according to the Arival Report.